xavidop/dialogflow-cx-cli/docs/docs/community/users.md

 ## Who uses cxcli?

-As the cxcli Community grows, we'd like to keep a list of our users.
+As the cxcli community grows, we'd like to keep a list of our users.

 Here's a running list of some organizations using cxcli[^1]: